Chick culling: Political efforts (2018–present)

 As of 12 October 2022, Austria and Luxembourg have banned the systematic killing of male chicks.
+In November 2022, Slovakia's Agriculture Minister Samuel Vlčan said there were no immediate plans to ban the slaughter of cockerels in his country: "We are more inclined to believe that we should find resources from the European Union to help breeders purchase technologies that will prevent the need to keep these roosters."
 Also in 2022 in Norway, a six-party majority in parliament called for research to end chick maceration in Norway.
 As the country's main egg producer installed in-ovo sexing technology installed in summer 2023, its first no-kill eggs entering shops in 2024, and its only competitor unveiled plans to open a new no-kill hatchery in autumn 2024 as well, it was expected as of April 2024 that the Norwegian government would adopt a national ban on the killing of cockerels in the future as demanded by the Storting.
 Per 1 January 2023, the Animal Protection Act of Austria added provisions, including "The shredding of living chicks is forbidden", as well as that out-sorting of in ovo sexed eggs was legal before 14 days, but had to involve stunning the embryo if done after 6 days.
 As of December 2023, in-ovo sexing had reached about 15% market penetration in the EU, but an EU-level agreement to ban chick culling altogether was not yet forthcoming.
+In September 2023, the Ministry of Agriculture of the Czech Republic said it was waiting for the European Commission to present a proposal before making any changes to national legislation.
+While animal welfarists in Czechia advocated a ban, several poultry breeders and zoo associations argued it might cause a problem for feed production for their animals.
+Similar to the Austrian exemption for feed production, the European Association of Zoos and Aquariums wrote in a statement: "If the killing of day-old chicks were to be restricted or banned, we recommend granting an exemption for specific feeding purposes."

 With the adoption of the Flemish Animal Welfare Code in May 2024, chick culling was banned in Flanders in principle, but the ban would not take effect until a date to be determined:

 Article 37.
 The killing of day-old chicks is prohibited.

 The first paragraph shall come into force on a date to be determined by the Flemish Government.
 Such date shall be determined from as soon as sex determination of chicks in the egg is feasible for day 12 after incubation.

 The Flemish Government may provide for exceptions to the prohibition as referred to in the first paragraph.